-A very early photograph of Whartonsburg, probably 1866.
+Whartonsburg is a very early photograph of Wharton, probably 1866.
 Perportedly it is the 1st photograph of Wharton.
-The individuals in this photograph are standing on the north side of Sandusky Street and facing west.
+The individuals in the photograph are standing on the north side of Sandusky street and facing west.
 The U.S. Gazetteer of 1854 lists the village as: Whartonsburg, Ohio, a post-village of Wyandot Co., Ohio, on the Mad River and Lake Erie railroad, about 60 miles S.W. from Sandusky.

-The William McClelland blacksmith shop was formerly the old school house which was moved across the street from its original location.
-The date of this photograph is unknown, but probably dates after 1890.
+The McClelland & Vogle Co. was the William McClelland blacksmith shop, formerly the old school house, which was moved across the street from its original location.
+The date of the photograph is unknown, but probably dates after 1890.
 McClelland admitted William K. Vogel into partnership in 1882 to form the McClelland & Vogel Company for blacksmithing and wagon making.
 Fred Weber, a tin smith, may have worked with them during that time.
 Fred Weber wasn't married.

 McClelland was married to Mary Catherine Bernheisel and had two children; Orrin Odel McClelland and Iva Pearl McClelland.
 Mary was the daughter of Henry Bernheisel and Susanna Snyder, both born in Ohio.
 William's father was, David McClelland, and his mother, Martha McClelland.